Becoming a dad: not real yet?

 Things you can do

 - If the pregnancy still doesn’t feel real or the thought of being a dad is strange, don’t be afraid to say so.
 You could bring it up in conversation with a friend who’s a dad or expecting a baby.
 Did he feel the same way?
 What made things real for him?
 Was he given any good advice?
-You could also consider starting a conversation in our online forum for expectant dads.

 - If you haven’t already, it’s a good idea to go to a birth class – these classes will give you an idea of what to expect during birth and could help you feel more confident about supporting your partner and caring for your baby.